naurissteins/neo-backup/README.md

         -h, --help                     Display this help and exit.

         --backup-dir          DIR      Specify the directory for storing all backup data                 Default: "/root/backup"
-        --days-to-backup      NUM      Set the number of days to retain local backup files               Default: 7
+        --backup-cpu-cores    NUM      Percentage of CPU cores to use for compressing with xz            Default: "1 core" --days-to-backup      NUM      Set the number of days to retain local backup files               Default: 7

     Domain Backup Options: